guillaumesimler/nanofsp1/README.md

 Project description
 ----

 Most of the works were already done.
-There are adaptation done by Guillaume Simler, especially
+There are adaptation done by Guillaume Simler, especially parsing:
+* the css
+* the javascript
+in seperate files

 Used resources
 ----